iohint/iohint/continuous-deployment/README.md

 2) Push this image to a repo; `docker push ...docker-repo.../iohint-cd:latest`

-3) Run this image; pass REGISTRY_BEARER_TOKEN, IOHINT_SECRET_KEY, DOCKER_USER, and DOCKER_PASS environment variables in.
+3) Run this image; pass DOCKER_USER, and DOCKER_PASS environment variables in.
+Mount the location of your docker-compose.yml, docker-compose.prod.yml, and docker-compose.admin.yml files at `/iohint`.

 ```
 docker pull ...docker-repo.../iohint-cd:latest
 docker create \
   --name iohint-cd \
+  -v ...docker-compose.yml-location...:/iohint \
   -v /var/run/docker.sock:/var/run/docker.sock \
-  -e "REGISTRY_BEARER_TOKEN=...secret-token..." \
-  -e "IOHINT_SECRET_KEY=...secret-key..." \
   -e "DOCKER_USER=...repo-user..." \
   -e "DOCKER_PASS=...repo-pass..." \
   docker.citr.ous.ca/iohint-cd:latest
 docker start iohint-cd
 ```

 4) The image runs a webserver on port 6000 by default.
 Host this somewhere.
+I recommend using [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy).

 5) Modify the configuration of your docker registry to push events to this webserver; eg in your config.yml of docker registry: